Virgin Media Four

 The channel focuses on general entertainment programming from both Ireland and the UK as well as weekly coverage of the NFL.

 The channel launched on 24 August 2022.

 History

 Virgin Media Ireland confirmed it would launch a new channel in August 2022, at a Virgin Media Showcase event.
-The channel is currently available on Saorview and Virgin Media.
-It's unknown if the channel will launch on Sky or be made available to watch on the Virgin Media Player.
+The channel is currently available on Saorview, Virgin Media and Sky.
+The channel made it to Virgin Media Play on the 2nd of September, 2024, following the rebrand.

 The channels programming is largely a replay of previously aired content from across Virgin Media channels with little investment in Irish content.
 The channels schedule is dependent on content from UK broadcaster ITV and generally broadcasts double episodes of programmes to fill its schedule.